nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 ### eBill

-#### Enroll for an eBill
+#### Opt into an eBill

-You cannot enroll subscriptions for an eBill if they are enrolled in auto-renew.
+You can opt subscriptions into an eBill only if they are not enrolled in auto-renew.

-To enroll a subscription for an eBill:
+To opt a subscription into an eBill:

 1. Select the **eBill sign up** button.
 The sign up form appears.
 2. Verify the email address.
 If a subscription email is recorded, that will automatically populate here.